jacoblee93/oss-model-extraction-evals/README.md

 [OllamaFunctions](https://api.python.langchain.com/en/latest/llms/langchain_experimental.llms.ollama_functions.OllamaFunctions.html) for open source models running locally.
 These wrappers are designed to present the same functions interface.

+If you want to evaluate Anthropic, you will need to retrieve your [Anthropic API key](https://console.anthropic.com/).

+If you want to evaluate OSS models through Ollama, you will need to set up and install the [Ollama desktop app](https://ollama.ai/) and then pull a model.
+Note that you will need version 0.1.9 or later for JSON mode support

 You can also swap in other models or prompts if you'd like to test those.

 The script will use `run_on_datset` to automatically run a chain against the entire dataset input, then run a custom evaluator powered by GPT-4